Remarks:

 The continuation of the Kopasz Street is a stony, rocky, meandering dirt road in the bushy hillside.
 We climb until the wide ridge of the hill.
 If we turn back after a few minutes, we will see Rakacaszend already deeply below us in the valley and a nice view opens from that place to the environs of the settlement.
 (Link to the panoramic view) The dirt road branches onto many directions on the top, these tracks meander among the bushes, try to keep the south-eastern direction among them!
 After a while our dirt road leaves the bushy area, it leads already in the forest and keeps its south-eastern heading.
 We reach the highest point of this hike after about a one hour long walk.
 It is the Kecske-pad Hill, the tallest peak of the Cserehát Hills (339 m).

 We stand here on the ridge of the hill, a big, old clear-cut appears in front of us in the valley, the trees of the dense young forest are already taller than a man.
 We go straight forward in the junction of dirt roads and begin the descent on the former clear-cut.
 The road branches in two directions after about 200 steps, we have to follow the left side road.
 We cross the new forest and reach the old woods after a while.
-The red strip marks arrive in a junction from left and the blue strip and red strip signs go farther together.
+The marks arrive in a junction from left and the and signs go farther together.
 The road leaves the forest after a little while, it meanders among cultivated fields and forest patches, finally we glimpse Irota village in front of us in the valley.

 The dirt road descends until the bottom of the wide valley, we turn right in the junction of dirt roads, cross the Vadász-patak Brook at the ford and get to the first barns of Irota soon.
 The continuation of the wide dirt road is the Petőfi Sándor Street, we walk on this road until the next junction.
 The houses and the garden of the Talentum Guesthouse stand on the left side, we can rest at the resting benches in the grassy garden and find easily accommodation in the houses.
 Besides the accommodation the guesthouse runs different workshop for the guests, for example weaving and ceramic workshops, and there is an opportunity to pitch our tents in the grassy garden (Irota village, Talentum guesthouse).